s2lw/SureBox/README.md

 ## Database Structure (SQLite)

 The system uses SQLite for data persistence.
-The database file is named `lockers.db` and contains two main tables:
+The database file is named `lockers.db` and contains two tables.

 ## Server Implementation (server.py)